Published Jul 2, 2021

 }

-By adding a second set of the inner and outer divs we can see that it will naturally go underneath which shows that the flow of the document is down the page.
+By adding a second set of the inner and outer DIVS, we can see that it naturally goes underneath, which shows that the flow of the document is down the page.
+This is because div elements are block elements; I have again added the default display for the element in the comment block.

 Image